-Faculty, students, and staff across Columbia are engaged in important research and action around these vital concerns.
+Faculty, students, and staff across Columbia are engaged in important research and action on issues related to water.

 Research Areas: Machine learning, carbon water fluxes, solar induced chlorophyll fluorescence, remote sensing.